Russanandres/batus-linux/README.md

 The source code is clearly open source

 ## Other OS than linux
 Android - batus in Android works with Termux.
 Use Linux versions.
+Install dialog before starting!

-Android recovery - Working legacy versions like iPhone builds.
+Android recovery - Works good.
 Use BFR.zip in all verisons.

 WearOS - Works good in Termux.
 Use Linux versions.
+Install dialog before starting!

 Mac OS X - Works good.
 Tested on OS X Catalina.
-Some features have not been tested.
+Read warning!
 Use Linux versions.

 BSD - Works perfect.
 Use Linux versions.

 PocketBook - Works good, but need special release.

-WM5/6 - I just can't transfer batus to my eten lol.
+WM5/6 - I just can't transfer batus to my Eten lol.
 Most likely the [version under windows](https://github.com/Russanandres/batus) will earn.

 PSVita/XMB - I couldn't find a terminal.
 BFLS will be supported if there is a bash port.
 For PlayStation 2/3 use PS2/3Linux.

 WSL2 - Works good.
 Use Linux versions.
 Install dialog before starting!

 SailfishOS - I have no way to check the work, but I think it will start.

+Maemo 5 - Works good.
+Use BFLS versions.

 Ubuntu touch - I have no way to check the work, but I think it will start.